harshil1277/Syntax-Tree_Compiler-Design/README.md

 ### Phases of the Compiler

-The final parser takes a C program with nested for loops or if-else blocks and performs lexical, syntax, and semantic analysis and then intermediate code generation.
+The final parser takes a C program with nested for loops or if-else blocks and performs lexical and syntax analysis.
 Let’s look at the implementation of each phase in detail:

 #### Lexer and Context-Free Grammar